The Folklore of Cornwall

 The Oral Tradition of a Celtic Nation

-By considering Cornish folklore in a Northern European context with the methodology developed elsewhere, this book will raise awareness of the traditions of Cornwall.
-Scandinavian folklore studies have long considered Celtic material, but Cornwall’s historic collections of folklore have tended to be ignored, for want of a scholarly examination of the sources.
-The proposed book fills this gap, placing this aspect of Cornwall’s culture on a par with other regions where Celtic languages have deep roots.
+By considering the folklore of Cornwall in a Northern European context, this book casts light on a treasury of often-ignored traditions.
+Folklore studies internationally have long considered Celtic material, but scholars have tended to overlook Cornwall’s collections.
+The Folklore of Cornwall fills this gap, placing neglected stories on a par with those from other regions where Celtic languages have deep roots.

-A very readable text with popular appeal, this book will provide an introduction to folklore studies for undergraduates and as an alternative means to consider Cornish studies for advanced scholars.
-There is a new approach to research in this area - comparative analysis and innovative methodology is not found in other treatments of the subject.
+A very readable text with popular appeal, this book serves as an introduction to folklore studies for the novice while also offering an alternative means to consider Cornish studies for advanced scholars.
+The comparative analysis combined with an innovative method of The Folklore of Cornwall is not to be found in other treatments of the subject.

 ‘His detailed research in the United States, for example, reveals how emigrant Cornish men and women took their folklore to the mining frontier of the American West, adapting it to local conditions (as in the ‘tommyknockers’), yet further evidence of the tradition’s continuing vitality and relevance.